Skip to content

 • Magic Transit ingress-only traffic (DSR):

-• On your edge router transit ports: Apply a TCP MSS clamp with a maximum of 1,436 bytes.
+• On your edge router transit ports: Set a TCP MSS clamp to a maximum of 1,436 bytes.

 • On any IPsec/GRE tunnels with third parties on your Magic Transit prefix: Apply the MSS clamp on the internal tunnel interface (most likely on a separate firewall behind the GRE-terminating router) to reduce the current value by 24 bytes.